 TB remains a public health threat in the Region

 Europe’s TB burden is among the lowest in the world, but the number of new multidrug resistant TB (MDR-TB) cases is the highest.
 The WHO European Region has achieved the Millennium Development Goal target of reversing the incidence of TB by 2015.
-However, in spite of a steady decrease in new TB cases (−50% in 2006–2015), TB remains a major public health threat in the Region because here the MDR-TB rates are the highest in the world.
+In the past 10 years, the number of new TB patients has been falling at an average rate of 4.3% per year.
+Yet, despite this being the fastest decline in the world compared to other regions, TB remains a major public health threat in the Region because here the MDR-TB rates are the highest in the world.
 MDR-TB is one of the key drivers of the TB epidemic in Europe.
 WHO/Europe aims to end TB at all levels in line with the Sustainable Development Goals (target 3.3) and the WHO European policy framework Health 2020.

 Most affected groups and areas